TerminalAddict/ta.com-website/_posts/2023-10-03-WikiJS-Modal-popup-window.md

 title: A modal popup window in Wiki.JS
 slug: wiki-js-modal-window
 ---
-I use [Wiki.JS](https://js.wiki/){: target="_blank"} for both work and personal reasons (yes I'm one of those nerds who has a personal wiki for info about his life 😝).
+I use [Wiki.JS](https://js.wiki/){: target="_blank"} (sometimes referred to as wikijs without the dot) for both work and personal reasons (yes I'm one of those nerds who has a personal wiki for info about his life 😝).

 One of the pain points has been inserting images.
 By default Wiki.JS emededs images as full sized.